Femicide in Ciudad Juárez: Maquila industry

 Maquiladoras are widely known for their cheap labor and their exploitative conditions, such as regularly violating basic human rights, that often target women.
 Women and girls often migrate from villages or rural areas in other parts of Mexico in search of work in the maquilas.
 According to Livingston, this migration of women created, "a new phenomenon of mobile, independent, and vulnerable working women," in cities like Ciudad Juárez.
 Many of the murder victims in Ciudad Juárez have been maquiladora employees.
-Despite the expansion of the maquila industry, Juárez still remained a relatively poor and undeveloped city lacking infrastructure in some parts such as electricity and paved roads.
-As a part of their daily commute, many women maquila workers walk through such areas to and from company buses creating vulnerability to be victimized.
+Despite the expansion of the maquila industry, Juárez remained a relatively poor and undeveloped city lacking infrastructure in some parts, such as electricity and paved roads.
+As a part of their daily commute, many women maquila workers walk through such areas to and from company buses, creating vulnerability to be victimized.
 In addition, the increased involvement of women in the labor force may also be a contributing factor to the victimization of women and girls because of the competition for economic resources in decades in which male unemployment has been high.

 NAFTA

-The implementation of the North American Free Trade Agreement in 1994 resulted in the expansion of the maquiladora industry and created new opportunities for employment for women outside of the home and in the factories.
-The availability of cheap labor made it attractive for business owners to open factories in Mexico, and the availability of cheap employment attracted many, especially women, to border towns such as Ciudad Juárez.
+The implementation of the North American Free Trade Agreement in 1994 expanded the maquiladora industry and created employment opportunities for women outside of the home and in the factories.
+The availability of cheap labor made it attractive for business owners to open factories in Mexico, and the new jobs attracted many, especially women, to border towns such as Ciudad Juárez.
 Research has shown correlations between economic and political issues and violence against women along the border.

 Academic Katherine Pantaleo has argued that "NAFTA, as a capitalist approach, has directly created a devaluation of women and an increase in gendered violence."
 Further, according to Wright, in the time period between the implementation of NAFTA in 1994 and 2001, "the homicide rate for men increased by 300 percent, while for women it increased by 600 percent."
 Such studies indicate the importance of exploring the effects of NAFTA when considering the possible causes of the murder of women and girls in Ciudad Juárez.
 Consequently, it has been suggested that amendments be made to NAFTA that include human rights provisions.